This page was last updated on 4 February 2025.

 NICE guidance for managing type 2 diabetes says that if triple therapy with metformin and two other oral drugs is not effective or not tolerated by the person taking the medication, healthcare professionals should consider triple therapy by switching one drug for a GLP-1 mimetic for adults with type 2 diabetes who:

-I still have supply of my GLP-1 RAs in the fridge, do I keep taking those for now?
+I have supply of my GLP-1 agonist in the fridge, do I keep taking those?

 Yes, continue to take your GLP-1 RA medication as normal and try to obtain re-supply as you usually would.
-If you have run out of GLP-1 RA and you can’t get re-supply as usual, it’s important to discuss this with your healthcare professional and find out if you have already been or are going to be prescribed an alternative treatment.
+You should now be able to obtain re-supply as normal.
+But if you run out of your GLP-1 RA and you can’t get re-supply as usual, it’s important to discuss this with your healthcare professional.

-I have not had any problem obtaining supply of my GLP-1 RAs so far, when can I expect to be affected?
+I have not had any problem obtaining supply of my GLP-1 agonist during the shortage, can I expect to be affected?

-If you are established on a GLP-1 RA medication and have not been affected by the shortages so far, then it is likely you will be able to obtain your supplies as normal.
-But there may be a chance that there will be intermittent supply of certain products.
+If you were established on a GLP-1 RA medication and were not affected by the shortages, then it is likely you will be able to obtain your supplies as normal.
 You should keep taking your medication as usual but contact your healthcare professional if you run into problems collecting your prescription.

 My child takes a GLP-1 RA, what do I do?

 This only mentions type 2 diabetes, I have type 1 diabetes or pre-diabetes and have been prescribed this medication.
-Will the shortages affect me?
+Will I be affected?

-The recommendations during the shortages are that people with type 2 diabetes should be prioritised.
-We support this because the GLP-1 RAs are licenced for managing glucose levels in people living with type 2 diabetes.
+The recommendations during the shortages were that people with type 2 diabetes should be prioritised.
+We supported this because the GLP-1 RAs are licenced for managing glucose levels in people living with type 2 diabetes.

 In September 2023, Novo Nordisk announced that a limited supply of Wegovy would become available to people in specialist NHS weight management services who meet the NICE eligibility criteria, or privately through a registered healthcare professional.